 Another element (arguably the most important one) in your guide to growing Beefsteak Tomatoes is how to grow them.
 The first thing to remember is that most beefsteak varieties are indeterminate.
 That means that they just keep growing and are more like vines than bushes.
 To keep them in check and promote branching, a little pruning is needed to get the best out of them.

-Apart from that, you will need to use supports so that the vines don’t sprawl on the ground.
-Some people grow them in wire cages, but regular stakes will do.
-Or you can try growing them next to a wire fence that can be used for support.
+Apart from pruning, you will need to use supports so that the vines don’t sprawl on the ground.
+Some people grow vining tomatoes in wire cages, but regular stakes will do.
+For an easy solution, you can try growing them next to a wire fence that can be used for support.

-As a general tip for tomato growing (beefsteak or not) ensure that you choose a spot with rich, friable soil where you haven’t grown tomatoes for the last three years or so.
+As a general tip for tomato growing (beefsteak or not) ensure that you choose a sunny spot with rich, friable soil where you haven’t grown tomatoes for the last three years or so.
 This break in tomato production allows us to grow a legume and a leaf crop or root crop in the soil.
-Giving it time to recover depleted nutrients, and it also starves out any tomato-targeting pathogens that could give you headaches.
+Soil needs time to recover and restore depleted nutrients, and it also starves out any tomato-targeting pathogens that could give you headaches.

-Despite all this, a little extra feeding won’t go amiss.
-Especially since you do want your plants to produce those enormous fruits that will get your social media followers wondering whether you resorted to photoshop!
+A little extra feeding won’t go amiss.
+After all, you do want your plants to produce those enormous fruits that will get your social media followers wondering whether you resorted to photoshop!
+The emphasis is on “a little.”
+Overfed tomatoes grow too fast, and the soft growth makes them more susceptible to pathogens.
+If that doesn’t happen, your tomatoes may be slow to ripen.

 Storing Beefsteak Tomatoes